msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 At this stage, you don't have to check if quantities or other information are correct, you just have to acknowledge that you have received the goods from your supplier.

 To confirm that an Inbound Shipment has been delivered, click on the `Confirm Delivered` button.

+Once you have done this:

+- Goods are now part of your inventory
+- Shipment status is now `DELIVERED`

 <div class="note">
 In case your Inbound Shipment is <b>automatic</b>, you cannot confirm its delivery unless the supplier has confirmed its shipment.
 In other words, your shipment status has to be <code>SHIPPED</code> before you can confirm that you have received the goods.